gate3/ct-backend-task/README.md

 - Run ```npm i``` or ```npm install``` to install all app dependencies
 - I included a Makefile to help simplify running the app even further, to run in development mode you can use ```make debug``` while to run without development mode ```make start```.
 If you don't have make (You really should, it's awesome), you can run ```DEBUG=*:* npm start``` to run in development mode or ```npm start``` to run normally.

+# API Routes

+There are currently two api routes available
+- /v1/orders - POST
+- /v1/orders/:orderId - PUT

+The documentation for the endpoints can be found here <a href="https://documenter.getpostman.com/view/2336288/TVsuBmzA">https://documenter.getpostman.com/view/2336288/TVsuBmzA</a>

 # Tests

 To run the tests, simply type ```npm test```